10 Best Engine Expansion Plugs

 Installation and Setup Considerations

-Rubber expansion plugs install by hand or with basic pliers: the wing nut tightens a bolt that compresses the rubber outward until it seats firmly.
-That simplicity makes them attractive when the block is still in the vehicle and clearance is tight.
 Metal cup plugs demand more preparation.
-The bore must be clean, dry, and free of old sealant or corrosion.
+The bore must be clean, dry, and free of old sealant or surface corrosion.
 Installers usually drive steel or brass cups with a freeze plug driver or a properly sized socket and hammer, tapping evenly to avoid cocking the plug.
-Because metal cups require the block to be accessible and the bore to be pristine, they are often reserved for engine builds or heads that have been removed.
-If you are performing a routine repair under the car, a rubber engine expansion plug usually saves time and eliminates the risk of damaging the bore during removal.
+Because metal cups require the block to be accessible and the bore to be pristine, they are typically reserved for engine builds or removed cylinder heads.
+For an in-car repair, a rubber engine expansion plug usually saves time and removes the risk of bore damage during removal.

 Feature Tradeoffs: Rubber vs. Metal